Ezzahhh/besu-docs/docs/private-networks/how-to/configure/tls/p2p.md

 ---
+title: Peer-to-peer TLS
+sidebar_position: 2
 description: Configure P2P TLS communication
 ---

 # Configure P2P TLS

 You can configure TLS to secure the P2P communication between nodes by ensuring only authorized nodes can communicate with each other.
 Use certificates issued by a trusted authority to connect authorized nodes in the network.

 !!! warning